 The Master of Education degree (Ed.M.) leading toward initial New York State Teacher Certification is a program designed for students with a graduate degree in music who wish to prepare for teaching in the public schools.

 The minimum 60‑point degree program leads to both the Ed.M. degree and New York Teacher of Music Certification, PreK‑12.
 Students desiring state certification should identify themselves at their first registration and seek guidance from the initial certification advisor.
 All requirements for certification can be completed in the ED.M.
 Program if the candidate is identified at the first registration.
-Students in this Ed.M. program take coursework followed by two semesters of carefully guided student teaching in schools that reflect the Music Program’s philosophy of authentic and relevant musical pedagogy.
+Students in this Ed.M. program take coursework followed by carefully guided student teaching in schools that reflect the Music Program’s philosophy of authentic and relevant musical pedagogy.
 Students may transfer up to 30 points from previous graduate work.
 Please see the Office of Teacher Education website for specific certification requirements and exams for program completion and graduation.

 In order to graduate, students must complete the necessary coursework, student teaching, and the summative project (electronic portfolio); they must also demonstrate competent musicianship in a musical performance.